 Student health and well-being is unquestionably the number one priority for every organization working with teens, and we’re no different.
-However, let’s start with a basic statement about traveling abroad (or anywhere, for that matter):
+However, let’s start with a basic statement about risk:

 No one can guarantee total protection from injury, illness, or death.
 We can, though, consider our actions in the context of risk, which is the ‘effect of uncertainty on objectives.’

 In the risk management field, risk is a function of both probability and consequence.
 At Sustainable Summer, we break our risk profile down into high probability, low consequence events (ex: minor gastro-intestinal illness); low probability, high consequence events (ex: violent crime, severe injury or illness); and low probability, low consequence events (ex: vehicle breakdown).
 There is no place in any organization for high probability, high consequence events (ex: Class V whitewater, BASE jumping, cave diving, high altitude mountaineering etc. without appropriate experience and equipment).